Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 November 2025 01.39.45 UTC
+- WIB: Jumat, 14 November 2025 02.23.13 UTC
-- WITA: Jumat, 14 November 2025 02.39.45 UTC
+- WITA: Jumat, 14 November 2025 03.23.13 UTC
-- WIT: Jumat, 14 November 2025 03.39.45 UTC
+- WIT: Jumat, 14 November 2025 04.23.13 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature